Making art with limited time.

-With all the activities between Christmas and New Year's Day, you might wonder how it is possible to find time for art.
-Easy!
-The answer is to find projects that can be finished in about an hour.
+With all the activities outdoors, you might wonder how it is possible to find time for art.
+There are all kinds of art related activities that can be done in a limited amount of time, say, one hour.

 If that is not possible, then I break the project into one hour slices of work.
 Or I might do two things at once...I search for collage materials while I am watching tv at night. (this might be considered doing three things since I am also weeding out old magazines for recycling!)